|

 Training

-Career firefighters are responsible for a great deal of training on a continuous basis. for more information, click on Training on the Menu to your left.
+Career firefighters are responsible for a great deal of training on a continuous basis. for more information, click here.

 Physical Standards/Requirements

 Firefighting is physically demanding work.
 As such, firefighters must be in good physical shape to handle dangerous, stressful, and exhausting work conditions at any time.
-Click on CPAT to the left to see the physical test that all career firefighters must complete before hiring.
+Click here to see the physical test that all career firefighters must complete before hiring.

 Response Times